Desbordante/desbordante-core/README_PYPI.md

 The **Validation** task is different: it is designed to check whether a specified pattern *instance* is present in a given dataset.
 This task not only returns True or False, but it also explains why the instance does not hold (e.g. it can list table rows with conflicting values).

 For some patterns Desbordante supports a **dynamic** task variant.
-It allows users to "subscribe" task result (an individual pattern or their set) for modification operations of a dataset (e.g., inserts).
-The idea is to track changes in the dataset in order to update result on-the-fly rather than processing the whole table again.
+The distiguishing feature of dynamic algorithms compared to classic (static) algorithms is that after a result is obtained, the table can be changed and a dynamic algorithm will update the result based just on those changes instead of processing the whole table again.
 As a result, they can be up to several orders of magnitude faster than classic (static) ones in some situations.

 The currently supported data patterns are:
 * Functional dependency variants: